rdmpage/assembling-the-tree-of-life-europe-atol/README.md

 # assembling-the-tree-of-life-europe-atol

-Notes on Assembling the Tree of Life (ATOL) from 2002
+These are notes and resourceson “Assembling the Tree of Life (ATOL)” made in 2002.
+Some of this material has vanished from the web.
+The essay Informatics for 'small' organisms is a wonderful summary of how to provide informatics infrastructure in biology.